jotego/jt900h/README.md

 * [model](model) C files of DPI model
 * [ver](ver) verification files, ver/top for top-level verification

 Only source files are included in this repository.
 Binary files can be obtained by compiling the sources.
+The 900h.yaml is converted to verilog source code by running:

+`jtframe ucode jt900h 900h -l`

 ## Decoding